-The performance of the ratio is largely independent of race as has been reported.^[7,8,10-14] This, in addition to promising studies in younger children^[7,11-14] again demonstrates the potential for wide applicability of the BPHR as a screening tool for childhood hypertension.
-In the current study, blood pressure was derived from the average of two measurements obtained at a single visit similar to the study by Outdili et al.^[12] This aligns with their claim that the use of this tool does not require repeated visits which is another potential advantage for its use.
-It should, however, be emphasized that it is only a screening tool, hence standard reference charts ^[4]
+The performance of the ratio is largely independent of race as has been reported.
+[7], 8.
+[10], [11], [12], [13], [14] This, in addition to promising studies in younger children [7], [11], [12], [13], [14] again demonstrates the potential for wide applicability of the BPHR as a screening tool for childhood hypertension.
+In the current study, blood pressure was derived from the average of two measurements obtained at a single visit similar to the study by Outdili et al. [12] This aligns with their claim that the use of this tool does not require repeated visits which is another potential advantage for its use.
+It should, however, be emphasized that it is only a screening tool, hence standard reference charts [4] should still be referred to confirmation of diagnosis.
+[4]

 Totaro et al.^[23] compared the BPHR with other previously described blood pressure screening tools (Somu's equations, Ardissino's table, and Kaelber's table) and found BPHR to be the best compromise between sensitivity (an important feature of a screening test) and accuracy.
 The authors concluded that that the BPHR is an easy-to-apply test that allows the identification of hypertensive children with only four thresholds and can, therefore, be used in any setting.
+The findings of the present study lend credence to this observation.